tqbwqing/automagic/README.md

  * Important:	You can select and interpolate bad channels as often as you want in each file.

 ## Project Structure
- * NOTE that for this code to be able to run, functions from *eeglab* and *fieldtrip* are needed to be on your path.
-If you want to make any modification on this code, you need to download those libraries.

 There are three main folders: